greenc/CookieMaster/README.md

  - Upgrade prices now display correct number formatting
  - Moved project to Grunt
  - Bookmarklet now loads a bootstrap file that handles all dependencies
+ - All external sources are now loaded in minified for speeeeed

 ### Version 1.0.0 - 2013/12/28